 Some wasps also bring home nectar to feed themselves.
 When they do so, they often have some excess amount that they also turn into honey.

 Take, for example, the Mexican Honey Wasps (Brachygastra Mellifica).
 These wasps are usually found in North and South America, and these insects do make honey from the nectar they gather.

 Is Honey Produced by Wasps Safe to Eat?

 The answer to this would come with a caveat.

 Honey produced by wasps is safe for human consumption when taken in small amounts.
 However, it may contain high levels of toxins due to its derivation from insect secretions.
 A taste, just for experience maybe, would most likely not harm a person.

-While it is known that the Mexican Honey Wasps make honey, however, they do so only for their own consumption.
-Therefore, they do not make typical honey as bees do.
+Another exception is in the case of honey produced by Mexican Honey Wasps.
+While it is known that Mexican Honey Wasps make honey, they do so primarily for their own consumption.
+Therefore, they do not make typical honey the same way a honey bee does.
 In fact, wasps steal honey from bees as food.

-However, the honey produced by these wasps is claimed to be very similar to what the bees produce.
-After all, they take the same nectars from the same flowers where bees gather them from.
+However, the honey produced by these wasps is claimed to be as edible as honey that the bees produce.
+After all, they take the same nectars from the same flowers that bees gather them from.

 Most likely, the honey produced by these flying stingers is safe to eat.
 Reports have it that wasp honey is often available and consumed in countries such as Brazil and Mexico.